 Environmental and Eco-Friendly Studies

-With environmental concerns becoming a pressing issue today, more and more colleges are offering sustainability-related academic programs in order to inculcate a pro-active approach to sustainability.
+With environmental concerns becoming a pressing issue today, more and more colleges offer sustainability-related academic programs in order to inculcate a pro-active approach to sustainability.
 A major in environmental studies encompasses multiple fields of study, from environmental policy and ecology to math, engineering and law.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!